The Art of Kokology

-Guided journeys of the imagination
+Guided journeys

 The Cube

-Picture a cube, a ladder, a horse, a storm — gentle metaphors for your self, your loves, and your worries.
+Picture a cube, a ladder, a horse, a storm, gentle metaphors for your self, your loves, and your worries.

 The Five Gifts

-An evening's homecoming for someone you love — and which of the five ways of loving is most your own.
+An evening's homecoming for someone you love, and which of the five ways of loving is most your own.

-See how you love →
+How you love

 The Lantern Road